-From Starbucks to Shake Shack, cascara has been popping up on menus everywhere, including at specialty coffee shops and teahouses.
+From Starbucks to Shake Shack, cascara has been popping up on menus everywhere, including specialty coffee shops and teahouses.
 When Fresh Cup wrote about cascara in 2014, no one predicted it would be our most-read article.

-Fresh Cup spoke with several coffee and tea professionals about what cascara has been up to the last few years, and where it’s headed.
+Fresh Cup spoke with several coffee and tea professionals about what cascara has been up to the last few years—and where it’s headed.

 The Beginning of the Groundswell

-The Coffee Cherry Co. is known for its coffee flour, created by taking the coffee fruit and making it into a powder that can be stirred into beverages.
+The Coffee Cherry Co. makes coffee flour, created by taking the coffee fruit and making it into a powder that can be stirred into beverages.
 It offers chopped cascara, as well as coarse and fine ground powders.
 The company’s founder, Dan Belliveau, a former director of engineering for Starbucks, started the company after he visited a mill on a work trip.

 “There, [Belliveau] saw large massive piles of fruit rotting,” says Carole Widmayer, senior vice president of sales and marketing at Coffee Cherry Co.
-“He spoke to the owners and found out that it was in fact, a byproduct of the bean.
-It is just what happens with green coffee production.
-He thought there had to be a better way.
+“He spoke to the owners and found out that it was, in fact, a byproduct of the bean.
+It is just what happens with green coffee production—he thought there had to be a better way.

 “People thought it might be a substitution for all-purpose flour when that is not the case,” says Widmayer.
-“It is more like a cocoa powder consistency.
-It adds color, flavor, and nutrition.
+“It is more like a cocoa powder consistency and adds color, flavor, and nutrition.
 Our first step was to help people understand how to use the product.”
 The Coffee Cherry Co.’s cascara is sourced from multiple countries, including Vietnam and Papua New Guinea, which gives the company a consistent supply in case of variable growing seasons.

 Caskai is a sparkling cascara drink and the brainchild of husband-and-wife team Joel Jelderks and Uschi Zimmermann.
 Zimmermann launched Panama Varietals Coffee, a green coffee importer of Panamanian specialty coffee, and began noticing her European clients asking for cascara back in 2013.

-Two years later, her husband joined her team and they began imagining a line of cascara products.
+Two years later, her husband joined her team, and they began imagining a line of cascara products.
 They began sourcing their cascara from Panama Varietals Coffee, which uses a sun-drying method it calls its “Premium Sun-Dried Cascara.”

 Upcycling has been at the forefront of deciding why to work with cascara in the first place.
-Caskai’s focus on upcycling and research sets it apart from other brands, says Jelderks. “[Cascara] may be used as compost at farms, but a big majority of it is still being thrown away.
-There is no commercial value, making this a true upcycled product.
+Caskai’s focus on upcycling and research sets it apart from other brands, says Jelderks. “[Cascara] may be used as compost at farms, but most of it is still being thrown away.
+There is no commercial value, making this a genuine upcycled product.
 Two, I like the flavor.
 Three, the nutritional qualities of cascara are quite interesting.
-Of course, it has some caffeine in it, but it is high in potassium, fatty acids, and certain polyphenols.
+Of course, it has some caffeine but is high in potassium, fatty acids, and certain polyphenols.
 It is quite a little powerhouse.”

 Caskai crowdfunded its first drink launch, the Sparkling Cascara Infusion, which won awards at two Coffee Fests in 2018.
-Moving into 2020, Caskai is looking to be produced in the United States, after being originally bottled in Austria, where Zimmermann and Jelderks live.
-The company also has two new products, including a cold brew, lined up.
+Moving into 2020, Caskai is looking to expand into the United States after being bottled initially in Austria, where Zimmermann and Jelderks live.
+The company plans to launch two new products, including a cold brew.

 The future of product development is an exciting part of being involved in cascara, says Jelderks, and watching himself and others working with it is just the beginning.
 “There is a lot of education that needs to happen still, from the farmers to the consumers,” he says.
 “It’ll take time and people sharing their knowledge.”

 Building Direct Relationships

 “As we have scaled production, we have stayed true to what we set out to do,” says Bonchak.
 “Since day one, we have worked exclusively with one coffee farmer.”
 Slingshot Coffee works with Aida Batlle, a fifth-generation coffee farmer in Santa Ana, El Salvador, nicknamed the “godmother of cascara in the Western Hemisphere.”

 Ontario-based Detour Coffee Roasters currently sells its Coffee Cherry Tea online and at its flagship café.
 Like Slingshot, Detour partners with one farm, returning to the same micro mill in Costa Rica because of its drying technique, says Ryan McCabe, Detour’s co-director.

 Ricardo Perez Barrantes, who co-runs the micro mill, now owns a separate facility dedicated to producing cascara.
-“Costa Rican coffee producers are known for their expertise at the micro-mill level, and this mill in particular has developed an extremely clean, safe drying technique for cascara,” says McCabe.
+“Costa Rican coffee producers are known for their expertise at the micro-mill level.
+This mill, in particular, has developed an extremely clean, safe drying technique for cascara,” says McCabe.
 “This allows them to produce food-grade, exportable cascara…when brewing cascara to drink at the mill, they grind it to a medium-coarse size before brewing, and the resulting cup is absolutely delicious.”

 A Super Boost

 Nomad Energy will launch four new flavors this year and expand its stock list toward the Midwest.
 “We are excited to get this out there,” says Keilson.
-“We are playing with the tastes of different fruits that will complement cascara so you get a different palate, not just the taste of cascara.”
+“We are playing with the tastes of different fruits that will complement cascara, so you get a different palate, not just the taste of cascara.”

 Cascara is not just a fruit for Lotus Energy but a “superfruit.”
 Lotus Energy’s cascara has gone through a patented extraction and stabilization process, according to owner Scott Strader; by doing so, the nutritional value of the fruit stays as high as possible.

-“Cascara might be one of the most nutritious superfruits there is on earth, and with Lotus, we look for energizing superfruits because everything that is in our drinks has a unique efficacy that moves our product forward.
-This was the missing link to our story and it has been unique for us.”
+“Cascara might be one of the most nutritious superfruits there is on earth.
+With Lotus, we look for energizing superfruits because everything in our drinks has a unique efficacy that moves our product forward.
+This was the missing link to our story, which has been unique for us.”

 “It is off the charts on what it can do for the human body,” he says.
 “I also love it for its amazing flavor, it almost has a raisin-like, raspberry flavor to it.
 When people look back on this, I think they will be going ‘The only superstar in the coffee plant is not only the bean, it is the fruit.’”